 - We will ensure that your problem is addressed and “corrected” so you can heal properly.
 Then, we will provide you with the perfect set of exercises that will speed up your recovery.

 - We can help you avoid dangerous abdominal surgery.

 - We can help you to finally feel more confident about your body and eliminate any worry that the issue might get worse or hinder you from the workouts you WANT to do!
 Our 20-Minute Phone Consultation comes at NO risk to you.
 We will have an honest conversation about your health to decide if we will be a good fit to work with each other.

-"I had an amazing experience at PhysioFit working with Katrina.
+"I had an amazing experience at PhysioFit working with my therapist.
 Since my 2nd pregnancy three years ago, I haven't been able to recover from diastasis recti and have felt really insecure about my stomach area and weak in the core for years.
-In my first visit, Katrina diagnosed and measured my diastasis, and explained why the stomach exercises that I was doing weren't working.
+In my first visit, I was diagnosed and measured my diastasis, and explained why the stomach exercises that I was doing weren't working.
 She then gave me a set of exercises to start with at home and over the next few weeks, ramped up to more challenging exercises as I started to get stronger in my core.
 Throughout the time that we worked together, she was extremely encouraging and patient while also correcting my form to make sure I was doing the exercises correctly.
 Not only am I on a path towards recovery, I also feel hopeful again!
-Thank you Katrina and PhysioFit!"
+Thank you PhysioFit!"

 - Verna, Mountain View

 "I didn't know there were services that addressed post partum issues women deal with like pelvic floor therapy and blocked ducts treatments."

 Carol W. | Los Altos, CA